TeenQuotes/api-documentation/endpoints/quotes/GET_quotes_approved_user_id.md

 # Quotes Resources

-    GET quotes/favorites/:user_id
+    GET quotes/:approved_type/:user_id

 ## Description
-Returns information about favorites quotes for a given user ID.
+Returns information about quotes for a given user ID and an `approved` quotes' status.

 ## Requires authentication
 * A valid access token must be provided in **access_token** parameter.